-2% Interest Arbitration Extension
+2% Interest Arbitration Renewal

-We urge you to pass a resolution urging the State Legislature and Governor to extend the 2% cap on Police and Fire Arbitration Contract Awards for an additional five years, at which time the Legislature will have hard data to examine and then make a final decision as to whether this law should be made permanent.
+The League is urging municipalities to pass a resolution urging the State Legislature and Governor to extend the 2% cap on Police and Fire Arbitration Contract Awards for an additional five years, at which time the Legislature will have hard data to examine and then make a final decision as to whether this law should be made permanent.

 If the cap on interest arbitration expires, while the 2% property tax levy cap remains in effect, municipalities will be forced to reduce or eliminate municipal services in order to fund interest arbitration awards.

-Word or PDF
+Sample resolutions are available: Word or PDF

 "In high-tax NJ, pay-hike cap for cops, firefighters, a hot issue” article by Michaelle Bond from The Philadelphia Inquirer posted at philly.com.
 10/18/17